 David L. Gormsen, DO, FACEP

 Senior Vice President & Chief Medical Officer

-Dr. Gormsen has been an Emergency Medicine Physician at Cleveland Clinic Mercy Hospital since 1986.
+Dr. Gormsen has been an Emergency Medicine Physician at Mercy Hospital since 1986.
 He served as Chairman of the Department of Emergency Medicine at Mercy and Director of Mercy STATCARE in North Canton.

 Dr. Gormsen is board certified by the American Board of Emergency Medicine and is a Fellow of the American College of Emergency Physicians.
 He has served as Assistant Clinical Professor at Northeastern Ohio Universities College of Medicine and Administrative Director of the Canton Medical Education Foundation.

 Dr. Gormsen was President of the Mercy Medical Staff from 1999 to 2000 and President-Elect of the Medical Staff from 1997 to 1998.
 He is Chairman of the Mercy Utilization Review Committee and is a member of the Medical Executive Committee.
 He is a member of the American College of Physician Executives.